-Specifically for published research on history of Australia/New Zealand.
+- Specifically for published research on the history of Australia/New Zealand.

-- Be based upon original research, which is, in the opinion of the judges, the most distinguished contribution to the history of Australia or New Zealand or to the history of colonisation
+- Be based upon original research into the history of Australia or New Zealand, or to the history of colonisation in these countries.

-- Have been published during the calendar year prior to the first day of January of the year in which it is to be awarded
+- Have been published during the two calendars years immediately prior to the first day of January of the year in which it is to be awarded.

-- Winners will be invited to attend the announcement at the Kathleen Fitzpatrick Lecture at the University of Melbourne on Tuesday 4 April 2017 to receive their award
+- Winners will be invited to attend the announcement at the Kathleen Fitzpatrick Lecture at the University of Melbourne on 3 April 2019 to receive their award.

-- Winners will also be invited to present the 'Ernest Scott Lecture' in October 2017 (date TBC) at the University of Melbourne.
+- Winners will also be invited to present the 'Ernest Scott Lecture' in October 2019 at the University of Melbourne.